yiannisha/youtube-scraper/README.md

 In case the script fails for any reason you can still salavage all the data with JSON file found at: https://console.apify.com/actors/runs

 `youtube-scraper/fromfile.sh sample.csv items.json`

 The above example will return all the data, including tags from the json file into the csv file.

+`youtube-scraper/fromfile.sh sample.xlsx items.json`

+The above example will return all the data, including tags from the json file into the xlsx file.